m-kostrzewa/sdl2-joystick-calib/README.md

     Select the device event number [0-30]: 30^C
     ```

+1. Use `sdl2-jstest` to verify if everything is sane.
+    ```
+    ./sdl2-jstest --list
+    ./sdl2-jstest --test 1
+    ```

 1. You should be good to go.
 Enjoy!

 ## Configuring